soundpress/RulesOfNYC/docs/c04/index.rst

    LBE.
 Locally Based Business Enterprise program established under New York City Local Law 49 for the year 1984 as amended by New York City Local Law 25 for the year 1989 which provides assistance to small, economically-disadvantaged construction firms meeting the stated economic criteria regardless of race or sex.

    M/WBE.
 An acronym that stands for Minority and Women Owned Business Enterprise.
 A business enterprise authorized to do business in the State that has been certified by the program established pursuant to §1304 of the New York City Charter, including sole proprietorships, partnerships, and corporations, in which (i) at least fifty-one percent of the ownership interest is held by United States citizens or permanent resident aliens who are either minority group members or women, (ii) the ownership interest of such person is real, substantial, and continuing, and (iii) such persons have and exercise the authority to control independently the day-to-day business decisions of the enterprise.
+The term M/WBE, as used in these Rules, does not include entities that are solely State-certified M/WBEs and do not meet the criteria set forth in this definition of M/WBE.

    May.
 Denotes the permissive.